 In cases involving children or adults who don’t have the mental capacity to begin a claim, the time limit does not apply.
 Instead, the litigation friend process can be used to make a claim on behalf of the victim.
 Our solicitors are able to help with this process and our advisors can provide more details about it when you call.

 Claims for children injured in a lorry accident can be made at any point before their 18th birthday.
 If you decide not to claim, the victim will have a 3-year limitation period to claim themselves starting from when they turn 18.

-Where somebody dies from a fatal accident involving a Heavy Goods Vehicle within 3-years of the accident, their family will have 3-years from the date of death to begin a claim themselves.
+When somebody dies from a fatal accident involving a Heavy Goods Vehicle within 3 years of the accident, their family will have 3 years from the date of death to begin a claim themselves.
 Please call today if you’d like further information on time limits in these circumstances.

 If you claim following an accident involving a lorry, you’ll have to deal with an insurance company.
 In most cases, they will only be concerned with limiting the amount of compensation they pay (if any).
 That means you’ll need strong evidence to show how their client (the defendant) caused the accident in which you were injured to happen.

 It is likely that dealing with an insurer will involve technical or complex medical or legal questioning.
 To avoid having to deal with that yourself, we’d suggest talking to us to see if a specialist solicitor can help you.
 If your claim is taken on, your solicitor will shield you from the insurance company’s questions.
 That said, they will keep you updated about how the case is progressing and you can ask any questions if they crop up.